Broken toe: Complications

+Diabetes can make foot injuries more serious, and those with diabetes are advised to have broken toes seen by a doctor.
+Peripheral arterial disease can also be a complication.

 Malunion, healing with the bones out-of-place, can cause long-term pain and significant disability.
 Malunion of joint surfaces may cause degenerative joint disease.
 Malunions may be corrected with or without surgery.

 When a toe is broken by crushing, there is often also a subungual hematoma (bleeding/bruising of the nail bed, under the toenail).
 If there is enough blood to cause pain, it can be drained to relieve the pain and avoid (temporarily) losing the nail.
 Draining is usually done if the injury is less than 24 hours old.
 Preserving the nail helps splint the broken toe.
 Contaminated wounds are more serious; the wound should be kept clean.

 Broken toes with open wounds, especially if there is necrosis, can lead to osteomyelitis.
 Joint problems are more likely in cases of involvement/possible displacement of the joint surface and, in children, involvement of the growth plate.
 Degenerative arthritis of the distal (outer) big toe joint can occur as a complication of fractures, especially fractures to the proximal (inner) end and diaphysis (midsection) of the proximal bone.
 If the proximal phalanx of the big toe is broken, hallux valgus (bunion) is a frequent complication.

 In high-force crushing and shearing injuries, especially those with open wounds, blood circulation can be impaired.